 Bergen, Norway

-We actually booked our trip to Bergen on a bit of a whim because we found cheap tickets from Warsaw and we had the time off.
+We actually booked our trip to Bergen on a bit of a whim because we found cheap tickets from Warsaw, and we had the time off.
 In hindsight, I can’t believe we hadn’t already had such an amazing place on our travel list.
-We loved strolling down the snowy cobblestone streets and the fjords and scenic train rides were absolutely breathtaking.
+We loved strolling down the snowy cobblestone streets, and the fjords and scenic train rides were absolutely breathtaking.
 If you ever find yourself in Norway debating whether or not to do one of the “Norway in a Nutshell” tours – do it!

 Chengdu, China

-Perhaps a somewhat surprising winter location, but as Chengdu is known as one of the “Furnaces of China”, I vowed to stay away in summer or anything summer adjacent.
+Perhaps a somewhat surprising winter location, but since Chengdu is known as one of the “Furnaces of China”, I vowed to stay away in summer or anything summer adjacent.
 Thus, we visited in January and had the most amazing time!
 Pandas are adorable year-round, and I found the outdoor tea houses and consumption of extremely spicy food much more enjoyable in cooler temperatures.
 The mountains (and yaks) just outside the city were also extremely beautiful covered in a pristine blanket of fresh snow.

 Sydney, Australia